-Under the 2022 AIP, no cash award was payable with respect to a particular measure (ARR or total revenue) if the percentage achievement was below the threshold (90%) for the applicable target.
-At 90% attainment, payout begins at 50% of the target bonus.
-From 90% up to 100% attainment, the payout rate rises linearly from 50% to 100% of the target bonus.
-In addition, the 2022 AIP included a payout accelerator of 4% of the payment amount per each 1% over target as follows:
+Under the 2023 ACIP, no cash award was payable with respect to a particular measure (ARR or non-GAAP operating income margin) if the percentage achievement was below the threshold (50%) for the applicable target.
+At threshold attainment, payout begins at 50% of the target bonus.
+From threshold to target attainment for each performance metric, the payout rate rises linearly from 50% to a maximum of 200% for each performance metric at its applicable weighting percentage.